xmake-io/xmake-docs/manual.md

 The above code implements the detection of the constexpr feature of C++.
 If the test passes, the constexpr option is enabled.
 Of course, this is just an example.

-For the detection of compiler features, there is a more convenient and efficient detection module, providing more powerful detection support, see: [compiler.has_features] (#compiler-has_features) and [detect.check_cxsnippets] (#detect-check_cxsnippets)
+For the detection of compiler features, there is a more convenient and efficient detection module, providing more powerful detection support, see: [compiler.has_features](#compiler-has_features) and [detect.check_cxsnippets](#detect-check_cxsnippets)

 If you want more flexible detection, you can do this in [option.on_check](#optionon_check) via [lib.detect.check_cxsnippets](#detect-check_cxsnippets).